onap/integration/test/mocks/datafilecollector-testharness/simulator-group/README.md

 FTP_TYPE="SFTP"               #Type of FTP files to generate (SFTP, FTPES or ALL)

 If `FTP_TYPE` is set to `ALL`, both ftp servers will be populated with the same files.
 If set to `SFTP` or `FTPES` then only the server serving that protocol will be populated with files.
+`HTTP_TYPE` for now is only prepared for `HTTP` protocol. `HTTPS` protocol will be served in the future

 Run the script `docker-compose-setup.sh`to create a docker-compose with the desired settings.
 The desired setting in the script need to be manually adapted to for each specific simulator behavior according to the above.
 Check each simulator for available parameters.
 All simulators will be started with the generated docker-compose.yml file

-To generate ftp url with IP different from localhost, set SFTP_SIM_IP and/or FTPES_SIM_IP env variables to the addreses of the ftp servers before starting.
+To generate ftp/http url with IP different from localhost, set SFTP_SIM_IP and/or FTPES_SIM_IP and/or HTTP_SIM_IP env variables to the addreses of the ftp servers before starting.
 So farm, this only works when the simulator python script is started from the command line.

 Kill all the containers with `simulators-kill.se`

 `simulators_start.sh` is for CSIT test and requires the env variables for test setting to be present in the shell.

-`setup-ftp-files.for-image.sh` is for CSIT and executed when the ftp servers are started from the docker-compose-setup.sh\`.
+`setup-ftp-files.for-image.sh` and `setup-http-files-for-image.sh` is for CSIT and executed when the ftp/http servers are started from the docker-compose-setup.sh\`.

 To make DFC to be able to connect to the simulator containers, DFC need to run in host mode.
-Start DFC by the following cmd: `docker run -d --network="host" --name dfc_app <dfc-image> `
+Start DFC by the following cmd: ` docker run -d --network="host" --name dfc_app <dfc-image>  `

 `<dfc-image>` could be either the locally built image `onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server` or the one in nexus `nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server`.